twilkes149/baseServer/readme.md

 After cloning the repo
 run npm install

-Create a file called in the root project directory called .env and define values for:
+Create a file called .env in the root project directory called .env and define values for:
 - Server port
 - database host
 - database username